dallas-hall/kode-kloud-engineer/devops/kubernetes/deploy-phpfpm.md

 ## Task

 > The Nautilus Application Development team is planning to deploy one of the php-based application on Kubernetes cluster.
 As per discussion with DevOps team they have decided to use `nginx` and `phpfpm`.
 Additionally, they shared some custom configuration requirements.
 Below you can find more details.
-Please complete the task as per requirements mentioned below:<br><br>1) Create a service to expose this app, the service type must be `NodePort`, nodePort should be `30012`.<br>2.)
-Create a config map `nginx-config` for nginx.conf as we want to add some custom settings for nginx.conf.<br>a) Change default port `80` to `8092` in nginx.conf.<br>b) Change default document root `/usr/share/nginx` to `/var/www/html` in nginx.conf.<br>c) Update directory index to `index index.html index.htm index.php` in nginx.conf.<br>3.)
-Create a pod named `nginx-phpfpm` .<br>b) Create a shared volume `shared-files` that will be used by both containers (nginx and phpfpm) also it should be a `emptyDir` volume.<br>c) Map the `ConfigMap` we declared above as a volume for nginx container.
-Name the volume as `nginx-config-volume`, mount path should be `/etc/nginx/nginx.conf` and subPath should be nginx.conf<br>d) Nginx container should be named as `nginx-container` and it should use `nginx:latest` image.
-PhpFPM container should be named as `php-fpm-container` and it should use `php:7.1-fpm` image.<br>e) The shared volume `shared-files` should be mounted at `/var/www/html` location in both containers.
+Please complete the task as per requirements mentioned below:
+> 1. Create a service to expose this app, the service type must be `NodePort`, nodePort should be `30012`.
+> 2. Create a config map `nginx-config` for `nginx.conf` as we want to add some custom settings for `nginx.conf`.
+>     * Change default port `80` to `8095` in nginx.conf.
+>     * Change default document root `/usr/share/nginx` to `/var/www/html` in `nginx.conf`.
+>     * Update directory index to `index index.html index.htm index.php` in `nginx.conf`.
+> 3. Create a pod named `nginx-phpfpm` .
+>     * Create a shared volume `shared-files` that will be used by both containers (nginx and phpfpm) also it should be a `emptyDir` volume.
+>     * Map the `ConfigMap` we declared above as a volume for nginx container.
+Name the volume as `nginx-config-volume`, mount path should be `/etc/nginx/nginx.conf` and `subPath` should be `nginx.conf`.
+>     * Nginx container should be named as `nginx-container` and it should use `nginx:latest` image.
+PhpFPM container should be named as `php-fpm-container` and it should use `php:8.2-fpm-alpine` image.
+>     * The shared volume `shared-files` should be mounted at `/var/www/html` location in both containers.
 Copy `/opt/index.php` from jump host to the nginx document root inside `nginx` container, once done you can access the app using App

 ## Preliminary Steps